drvinceknight/amwoss/proposal/main.md

 Geraint Palmer is a teaching associate of Mathematics at Cardiff University.
 He is a maintainer of an open source library for discrete event simulation.
-He is also a fellow of the sustainable software institute and has presented at a number of international conference on the subject of best practice of scientific computing.
+He is also a fellow of the sustainable software institute and has presented at a number of international conferences on the subject of best practice of scientific computing.
 He has used open software tools in his own research and regularly teaches programming.